 The school has a homework club which is on Wednesday from 3.15 to 4.15.

 Refreshments for break 1 and 2 can be obtained from Tai Poutini Polytechnic Cafe.
-Chewing gum, bubble gum and energy drinks (eg ‘V’, ‘Red Bull’, ‘Mother’) are forbidden at school.
+Chewing gum, bubble gum and fizzy drinks (eg ‘V’, ‘Red Bull’, ‘Mother’, Coke-Cola) are forbidden at school.
 Water bottles are permitted in the classrooms.

 Any student who drives a motor vehicle to and from school and during school hours, may not convey passengers who are students at John Paul II High School without the written consent of the driver’s and the passengers’ parents.
 In this case the driver must hold a full licence.
 It is expected that drivers will conform to the appropriate laws.
 The school accepts no responsibility for any damage to the vehicle or its contents during these times.
 Any student driving a vehicle to/from school must complete the permission form and hand it to the Deputy Principal with a photocopy of their licence.